NobodyXu/swaystatus/README.md

 # swaystatus

-A lightweight yet feature-rich program for displaying sway status per second
+A lightweight yet feature-rich status bar for i3 or sway.

+![screenshot]

 ## Runtime Dependency
  - libupower-glib.so.3